Roadbobek/roadbobeks_esp8266_deauther/README.md

 **Use it only against your own networks and devices!**
 Please check the legal regulations in your country before using it.
-We don't take any responsibility for what you do with this program.
+I don't take any responsibility for what you do with this program.
+But I won't tell anyone if you don't.